 SUNYIT recognizes the importance of health education and prevention on the college campus as well as in the local community.
 This is why SUNYIT has established a Wellness Committee to promote these related issues.
 The purpose of the Wellness Committee is to provide the learner with valuable, current information that will prepare them to lead healthy lives long after leaving the learning environment.
+The committee is comprised of faculty, staff and students.

 The committee schedules and holds programs on numerous health and wellness related topics for the campus community.
-The committee has held programs focusing on issues such as: nutrition/weightmanagement, alcohol/substance abuse, stress management, and personal safety, among others.
+The committee has held programs focusing on issues such as: nutrition/weight management, alcohol/substance abuse, stress management, and personal safety, among others.
 Some specific examples of programs include: "Study Break" massage sessions, Health Fair, Lifestyle Program, and the Fun Run/Walk.

-Students interested in membership on the Wellness Committee should contact Stacey Genther at the Health and Wellness Center (Room 217, Campus Center, x 7808).
+Anyone interested in membership on the Wellness Committee should contact Stacey Genther at the Health and Wellness Center (Room 217, Campus Center, x 7808).